Reducing Your Risk of Chronic Obstructive Pulmonary Disease (COPD)

 - Secondhand smoke

-- Biomass smoke (such as smoke from burning wood, charcoal, crop residue)
+- Environmental smoke (such as smoke from burning wood, charcoal, crop residue)

 Be aware of air pollution alerts.
 Avoid outdoor activities when air quality is particularly poor.
 Do not exercise in areas where levels of car exhaust are high.